michael105/slterm/README.md

     Colors are restricted to a 256 color palette (Saving 6 Bytes per Glyph)

-    Delayed allocation of the history buffer.
-        Saves up to tenths or even hundreds of MB, depending on the terminal's width and history size

     Keep the history and terminal contents on resize events (Doesn't erase wider lines, when shrinking)